tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 Boolean flag set to True if the namespace has code suggestions enabled.
 This appears as `code_suggestions` in the gitlab.com db `namespace_settings` table.

 {% enddocs %}

-{% docs namespace_has_code_suggestions_enabled %}

-The unique surrogate key for billing accounts conformed dimension model.
-It is currently formed by hashing the billing account IDs from Zuora that uniquely identify a Zuora account associated with a given Subscription ID

-{% enddocs %}